cieplypolar/workflows/benchmarks/README.md

-Here lie the results of release benchmarks
+Here lie the results of the benchmarks